Benjamin JOWETT (1817–1893)

 The 1841 census shows Jowett (24) living at Balliol College.
-Meanwhile his father, described as a gentleman, and his mother Isabella were living at Kidbrooke in Kent with some of his siblings; later in the 1840s, his parents moved to France.
+Meanwhile his father, described as a gentleman, and his mother Isabella were living at Park End Cottage at Kidbrooke in Kent with some of his siblings: Emily (25); Alfred (20), who was a medical student; William (15), and Frederick (14); they also had two servants.
+Later in the 1840s, his parents moved to France.

 In 1855 Jowett was appointed Regius Professor of Greek at Oxford.

 Jowett had stood as a candidate for the Mastership of Balliol in 1854, but was beaten by Robert Scott.
 For the next ten years the college was divided into two parties, Scott’s and Jowett’s, and the situation was only resolved in 1870 when Gladstone appointed Scott to the deanery of Rochester, and Jowett was elected Master.